-Aviatrix Site to Cloud Connection demystified
+Aviatrix External Connection demystified

 To start with.
 I’ve deployed two Aviatrix Transits using following code: